Paul is dead: Growth

 WMCA dispatched Alex Bennett to the Beatles' Apple Corps headquarters in London on 23 October, to further his extended coverage of the "Paul is dead" theory.
 There, Ringo Starr told Bennett: "If people are gonna believe it, they're gonna believe it.
 I can only say it's not true."
 In a radio interview with John Small of WKNR, Lennon said that the rumour was "insane" but good publicity for Abbey Road.
-On Halloween night 1969, WKBW in Buffalo, New York broadcast a program titled Paul McCartney Is Alive and Well – Maybe, which analysed Beatles lyrics and other clues.
+On Halloween night 1969, WKBW in Buffalo, New York, broadcast a programme titled Paul McCartney Is Alive and Well – Maybe, which analysed Beatles lyrics and other clues.
 The WKBW DJs concluded that the "Paul is dead" hoax was fabricated by Lennon.

 Before the end of October 1969, several record releases had exploited the phenomenon of McCartney's alleged demise.
 These included "The Ballad of Paul" by the Mystery Tour; "Brother Paul" by Billy Shears and the All Americans; "So Long Paul" by Werbley Finster, a pseudonym for José Feliciano; and Zacharias and His Tree People's "We're All Paul Bearers (Parts One and Two)".
 Another song was Terry Knight's "Saint Paul", which had been a minor hit in June that year and was subsequently adopted by radio stations as a tribute to "the late Paul McCartney".
 A cover version of "Saint Paul" by New Zealand singer Shane reached the top of that nation's singles charts.
 According to a report in Billboard magazine in early November, Shelby Singleton Productions planned to issue a documentary LP of radio segments discussing the phenomenon.
 In Canada, Polydor Records exploited the rumour in their artwork for Very Together, a repackaging of the Beatles' pre-fame recordings with Tony Sheridan, using a cover that showed four candles, one of which had just been snuffed out.